-For striking and MMA style training you will eventually need a mouthguard, boxing gloves, MMA gloves, shin pads and a groin guard.
+For striking and MMA style training you will eventually need a mouthguard, 12oz (or higher) boxing gloves, sparring MMA gloves, shin pads and a groin guard.
 We have gloves and shin pads that you can borrow when you first start but before you can commence sparring you must have your own mouthguard as minimum safety requirement.

 At ISOHEALTH gradings only apply to BJJ.
 Although our Head Coach holds instructor ranks in other arts, BJJ is the only art which is awarded grades at ISOHEALTH.
 In depth information on our BJJ grading process and philosophy can be found here.

 No, competition is by no means compulsory for our members.
 Our stance is neither for nor against competition, we believe in supporting the goals of each of our members whatever those may be.
 If your goals have nothing to do with competition then that’s great and we fully support them, if on the other hand your goals are all about competition then that’s great and we fully support them too.
-We have some very good martial artists in our team who have no interest in competition as their interest lies in other areas (i.e. self defence, training purely because they enjoy the art etc) so just because you work hard and become a skilled grappler doesn’t mean you will have to compete.
+We have some very good martial artists in our team who have no interest in competition as their interest lies in other areas (i.e. self defence, training for enjoyment etc) so just because you work hard and become a skilled grappler doesn’t mean you have to compete.